Vietnam.vn - Nền tảng quảng bá Việt Nam

 Observing the customer's strange actions, the bank employee refused the transaction and reported the matter to the police for investigation.

-In early 2022, a 70-year-old woman named Tran went to a bank in Shanghai (China) to request a transfer.
-The bank staff noticed the woman's worried, fearful, and somewhat impatient expression.
-After asking the old woman for basic information, the staff immediately discovered something unusual.
+In early 2022, a 70-year-old woman named Tran went to a bank in Shanghai (China) to request a money transfer.
+The bank staff noticed that the woman looked worried, scared, and somewhat impatient.
+After asking the woman for basic information, the staff immediately discovered something unusual.

 Mẹ chồng yêu cầu chuyển khoản 200 triệu đồng cho con dâu bị nhân viên ngân hàng từ chối giao dịch, cảnh sát điều tra phát hiện hành vi lừa đảo tinh vi - Ảnh 1.

-Mrs. Tran had heard of many cases of phone scams.
-However, she still trusted the person on the other end of the line because the voice sounded like her granddaughter’s and she gave correct information about her granddaughter’s school and where she lived.
+Mrs. Tran had known many cases of phone scams.
+However, she still trusted the person on the other end of the line because the voice sounded like her granddaughter’s and she also gave correct information about her granddaughter’s school and where she lived.

-Police and bank staff went to the old woman’s house to investigate the incident.
-Mrs. Tran’s phone rang again with her “niece’s” number, but as soon as she realized the person on the other end was not a woman, the other party quickly hung up.
-This action gave the police more grounds to confirm that Mrs. Tran had been scammed by a person pretending to be an acquaintance.
+The police and bank staff went to the old woman’s house to investigate the case.
+Mrs. Tran’s phone rang again, her “niece’s” number, but as soon as she realized the person on the other end was not a woman, the other end quickly hung up.
+This action gave the police more grounds to confirm that Mrs. Tran was being scammed by a person pretending to be an acquaintance.

-The police called Mrs. Tran's daughter-in-law, who said she had just contacted her daughter because her daughter's social media accounts had been hacked and that it would take time to get them back.
+The police called Mrs. Tran's daughter-in-law, who said she had just contacted her daughter because her daughter's social media accounts had just been hacked, and it would take time to get them back.
 Only then did the 70-year-old woman believe that she had been tricked by a sophisticated trick, the subjects had hacked information from her granddaughter's social media account to trick Mrs. Tran.

 Mẹ chồng yêu cầu chuyển khoản 200 triệu đồng cho con dâu bị nhân viên ngân hàng từ chối giao dịch, cảnh sát điều tra phát hiện hành vi lừa đảo tinh vi - Ảnh 2.